amithgopakumar/Pressuremapingsystem/README.md

-# Pressure maping system for Gait Analysis
+# ESP32 PCB designed for using FSR sensor to measure the pressure